Human Rights Commission (HRC)

 - Where: City Hall Council Conference Room, Golden Valley City Hall, 7800 Golden Valley Road (unless otherwise noted)

-HRC meetings will be canceled due to lack of an agenda if there is no business to be discussed.
+HRC meetings will be canceled due to lack of an agenda if there is no business to be discussed or if there is no quorum.

 Minutes & Agendas